Hypothyroidism and Adrenal Fatigue

 However, because your thyroid is suppressed by an ongoing stress response—not because of anything wrong with the thyroid itself—treating the thyroid without addressing the ongoing stress response will not solve the problem.
 The stress response and your fatigued adrenals need attention in order to restore your health.

-Adrenal fatigue syndrome is when the entire stress response system of the body no longer operates correctly, throwing the whole body out of balance.
+Adrenal Fatigue is when the entire stress response system of the body no longer operates correctly, throwing the whole body out of balance.

 Undiagnosed Thyroid Treatments